kirildi/GuiPlug/README.md

 _Quote: lib contains glfw3.dll, which is required by the .exe.
 For now you can copy it from here while developing_

+What's done:
+- new project can be created from button, inside manager window
+- existing project can be opened from a dialog window, where the file is allowed to be serched trough folders
+- custom project file in JSON format is created on save
+- various configurations and lib setups
 ## VS Code configs (windows)

 ### tasks.json